 About Me

-My alma mater is at the University of North Texas at Denton, having attained my Bachelor of Fine Arts with a degree in Studio Art.
-My work utilizes both digital and analog methods, of which are used interchangeably between projects that demand certain approaches.
+I received my Bachelor of Fine Arts from the University of North Texas, with a degree in Studio Art and concentration in Photography.
+My work extends to both digital and analog methods, of which are used interchangeably between projects that demand certain approaches.

 I had never initially sought out photography as a means of expounding on my artistic abilities, but the mere idea of capturing and immortalizing a space in its stillness was one that I’ve found intriguing as I’ve progressed my artistic studies, and I seek to be able to visualize unique and individual spaces by means of direct and specific control of light within my work.